morbidsteve/karton/README.md

 ## kompose
 A bit of googling led me to kompose, I tried putting all of the definitions together to kompose everything at once, but due to my lack of experience in this area, I found it easiest to do them one at a time.

+Once I did all of these transpositions, next came getting them all up and running in k8s.
+It's not really worth my time to go back and do each iteration here because it took a long time for me since this was my first time.

+It's enough to say that there's a bunch of troubleshooting to get things up and working one at a time.

+# Helmify
+After you have all of the images up and running, and working together in k8s, next is to translate all of the k8s manifests to helm charts.

+A bit off googling drove me towards using helmify to get this done.
+Again, I did one image at a time to make it easier on myself.
+Once I become more comfortable with helm charts, I'd probably do them all at once.

+Once I had helm charts, I iterated through each to troubleshoot their individual deployment errors until I get everything up and functioning together.

+# UDS integration
+Now the hard part.
+UDS is a **secure** k8s platform.
+That means that necessarily there are features/functionality that are by default restricted or limited.
+Figuring out how to get each component up and running in UDS was quite a difficult endeavor.